 The timely and swift decision by the U.S. Food and Drug Administration (FDA) is welcomed by members of the Abbott Diabetes Care team.
 We appreciate the FDA’s quick action to make medical products available during this public health crisis,” said Jared Watkin, senior vice president, Diabetes Care, Abbott.
 “By working with our partners at the American Diabetes Association to arm frontline healthcare workers with FreeStyle Libre technology, Abbott will enable them to protect and monitor their patients with diabetes, limit COVID-19 exposure and also manage the influx of critical care needs.”

-As an alternative to traditional fingersticks, the FreeStyle Libre 14 day system allows users to wear a sensor on the back of the upper arm to track their glucose readings on a continuous basis.
-With a one-second scan, users get real-time glucose readings every minute, historical trends, and patterns.
-The reader also displays a trending arrow of where glucose levels are going.
-With LibreView, physicians can also receive real-time glucose data and actionable information to make important treatment decisions.
+As an alternative to traditional fingersticks, the FreeStyle Libre 14 day system allows users to wear a sensor on the back of the upper arm to track their blood glucose readings on a continuous basis.
+With a one-second scan, users get real-time blood glucose readings every minute, historical trends and patterns.
+The reader also displays a trending arrow of where blood glucose levels are going.
+With LibreView, physicians can also receive real-time blood glucose data and actionable information to make important treatment decisions.

-For more information on continuous glucose monitoring technology, including how it benefits insulin-dependent people with Type 2 diabetes, click here.
+For more information on continuous blood glucose monitoring technology, including how it benefits insulin-dependent people with type 2 diabetes, click here.

 For more resources for people with diabetes during the COVID-19 pandemic, see our coverage here.